-KIPP SoCal Public Schools Public Schools ("KIPP SoCal") believes that all students have a right to a safe and healthy school environment.
+KIPP SoCal Public Schools ("KIPP SoCal") believes that all students have a right to a safe and healthy school environment.
 Our schools and communities have an obligation to promote mutual respect, tolerance, and acceptance.

-KIPP SoCal prohibits discrimination, harassment, intimidation, and bullying on the basis of a student's actual or perceived age, ancestry, ethnicity, parental status, pregnancy status, color, mental or physical disability, gender, gender identity, gender expression, genetic information, immigration status, marital
+KIPP SoCal prohibits discrimination, harassment, intimidation, and bullying on the basis of a student's actual or perceived age, ancestry, ethnicity, parental status, pregnancy status, color, mental or physical disability, gender, gender identity, gender expression, genetic information, immigration status, marital status, medical information, nationality, race, religion, sex, sexual orientation, or association with a person or a group with one or more of these actual or perceived characteristics.
+This policy applies to all acts related to school activity or school attendance within a school under the jurisdiction of the superintendent of the school district.

-KIPP SoCal shall notify parents and guardians of their children's right to a free public education, regardless of immigration status or religious beliefs.
+KIPP SoCal shall notify parents and guardians of their children's right to free public education, regardless of immigration status or religious beliefs.

-All children in the United States have a Constitutional right to equal access to free public education, regardless of immigration status and regardless of the immigration status of the students' parents or guardians.

-In California:

-- All children have the right to a free public education. - o All children ages 6 to 18 years must be enrolled in school. - All students and team members have the right to attend safe, secure, and peaceful schools. - All students have a right to be in a public school learning environment free from discrimination, harassment, bullying, violence, and intimidation. - All students have equal opportunity to participate in any program or activity offered by the school, and cannot be discriminated against based on their race, nationality, gender, religion, or immigration status, among other characteristics.
+- All children in the United States have a Constitutional right to equal access to free public education, regardless of immigration status and regardless of the immigration status of the student's parents or guardians. - In California: - All children have the right to a free public education. - All children ages 6 to 18 years must be enrolled in school. - All students and team members have the right to attend safe, secure, and peaceful schools. - All students have a right to be in a public school learning environment free from discrimination, harassment, bullying, violence, and intimidation. - All students have equal opportunity to participate in any program or activity offered by the school, and cannot be discriminated against based on their race, nationality, gender, religion, or immigration status, among other characteristics.